 In order to better serve you, an academic advisor is available to walk you through the registration process and assist with selecting the best courses for both high school credit and meeting your future college goals.

 Before you meet with an Advisor, you will first need to complete the application process.
-Once accepted, you can either meet with your advisor personally or discuss options by phone or email.
+Once accepted, you can either meet with your advisor personally or discuss options by phone.

-- Have an idea of what courses you want to take (Remember in order for the state to pay for the courses you need to have at least a 3.0 or a B in the courses you want to take).
-Also understand that a course that has a 300 or 400 course number is not available to you without special permission from our PSEO Director.
-Most of these also have prerequisites.
-So, focus on the courses numbered 100 or 200.
+- Have an idea of what courses you want to take.
+Also understand that a course that has a 300 or 400 course number is not available to you without special permission from Trailblazer Academy Director.
+Most 300-400 level courses also have prerequisites.
+It is recommended you focus on those courses numbered 100 or 200.

 - If you have an idea on what you would like to study in college, begin researching different programs of interest and assess what courses would best advance you when you graduate from high school.

 - Come with your paperwork filled out if at all possible.
 It speeds the process up and we can make any changes necessary during the meeting.

 Typical General Education requirements for most college program tracks:

 1-2 Sciences (Often one science must include a lab)

 1-2 Math (depending on if seeking BS degree, Math degree or CLEP testing)